Coaching Staff

 Mason Mitchell, native of Charlottesville VA played his high school baseball at The Covenant School.
 Where he was a four year captain on the Varsity Baseball Team.
 He went on to have a career average in high school of .401 and was all conference two years and all area two years.
 He went on to play Division one junior college baseball at West Virginia Potomac State College and his season was cut short due to COVID.
 After the 2019-2020 season he transferred to Bridgewater College, a Division 3 school in the ODAC conference.
 He went on to play two years there before his career was cut short due to injury.

 During his tenure at Potomac State College and Bridgewater College he was predominantly an infielder and hitter.
 And had some stints where he played in the Outfield, he brings knowledge and experience in all positions on the diamond as his father was a former Major League pitcher with the Philadelphia Phillies and played collegiately at James Madison University.
-Mason comes off a year of coaching where he coaches at Spotswood High School in Penn Laird, VA.
+Mason comes off a year of Coaching and learning behind Marcus Davis, Head Coach at Spotswood High school (2022-2023).
+Mason now resides in Edinburg, VA where he is an Assistant Athletic Director as well as Assistant Baseball Coach at Massanutten Military Academy.